La Brea (TV series): Filming

 The series began filming in Melbourne, Australia, on May 3, 2021, and wrapped up in September 2021.
 The main photography of the series was shot in regional Victoria.
 The recordings for the first season were completed in September.
 The effects-heavy production spent $71 million in Australia, more than $60 million of it in Victoria.
 It is the most expensive TV production in Victoria since Steven Spielberg's HBO series The Pacific completed in 2009.
 The second season was scheduled to film in Victoria, Australia in the spring of 2022.
+On May 23, 2023, it was reported that filming for the third season was set to begin soon in Queensland, Australia.

 Release

 In the USA, the series premiered on September 28, 2021 on NBC.
 The second season premiered on September 27, 2022 on NBC.
+The third and final season premiered on January 9, 2024.
+The series finale aired on February 13, 2024.
 In Canada, the series aired on CTV.
-In Australia, it will also air on 9Now.
+In Australia, it aired on 9Now.
 In Germany, La Brea premiered on Sky One on April 24, 2022.
 In Italy - La Brea premiered on Italia 1 on June 8, 2022.
 In the UK, the first episode of La Brea aired on Channel 5 on August 1, 2022 to promote the series, with the entire first series being added to Paramount+ on the same day.
+The series also premiered on 5USA on April 22, 2023.
 In Ireland, the first series was added in full to Paramount+ on August 1, 2022.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 29% approval rating with an average rating of 4.5/10, based on 21 critic reviews.
 The website's critics consensus reads, "There may be method to its madness, but La Brea simply doesn't commit to its insane premise hard enough to shake out a show worth watching—at least not yet."
 Metacritic, which uses a weighted average, assigned a score of 49 out of 100 based on 7 critics, indicating "mixed or average reviews".
 In reviewing the series pilot, the television critic for The Globe and Mail wrote "The series is so wretchedly bad, it is gripping in its awfulness" while the reviewer for SCIFI.radio wrote that "La Brea is everything I hate in network television science fiction" and mentions the many scientific improbabilities in the first episode such as the "statistically unlikely number of survivors" from falling after exiting a time portal suspended hundreds of feet in the primeval sky that should have killed everyone.
-In contrast, the reviewer for The Guardian liked the series for being "gloriously, brazenly bad" while giving the series one out of five stars when the series debut in 2022 in the UK.
+In contrast, the reviewer for The Guardian liked the series for being "gloriously, brazenly bad" while giving the series one out of five stars when the series debuted in the UK in 2022.